ClarenceToh/ShopeeCodeLeague/README.md

 The threshold is 3.
 If the concentration rate is above 3, we deem the shop as committing this act.

 The challenge was hosted on kaggle.
 The challenge lasted 3 hours.

+## Search Engine
+This is one of five code problems in the competition hosted on HackerEarth.

+The main challenge was to count number of occurrences a query from a user appears in actual item names.

+This is to aid in a functioning search engine.